kptil/DS3FinalProject/README.md

   - Uses descriptive activity names to name the activities in the data set
   - Appropriately labels the data set with descriptive variable names.
   - From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+3. Averages.txt The resulting data set after going through all the steps described above and in the code book.